fjall-rs/fjall-rs.github.io/src/content/blog/2024-08-09_block_format.md

 ## Summary

-I hope this blog post shed some light onto the internals of an LSM-tree, and how databases may arrange data on disk, how LSM-trees retrieve data from disk, and how to trade memory usage for read performance by thinking in terms of data temperature.
+I hope this blog post shed some light onto how LSM-trees arrange their data, how they retrieve data from disk, and how to trade memory usage for read performance by thinking in terms of data temperature.